Get 50% Discount Offer 26 Days

 Trust the Root Certificate

-To do so, open the Keychain Access app on your macOS and click System and Certificates in the sidebar.
-Next, select File > Import Items, followed by the rootCA.pem certificate created in the last step.
+To proceed, open the Keychain Access app on your macOS and navigate to System and Certificates in the sidebar.
+Then, go to File > Import Items and select the rootCA.pem the certificate you created in the previous step.

-Once it’s imported, double-click it and change the When using this certificate option to Always Trust.
-Now you’re ready to create an SSL certificate for your domain.
+After importing the certificate, double-click it and set the certificate option to Always Trust.
+With this done, you can now proceed to create an SSL certificate for your domain.

 Step 3: Create OpenSSL Configuration Files